 - DNA printout to prove lineage

-- Vaccination record plus an ISO-compatible microchip
+- Vaccination record adhering to a standard puppy vaccine schedule plus an ISO-compatible microchip

 - Purchase contract spelling out replacement or refund terms